-End of use
+Termination of use

-Swiss Life and the user reserve the right to initiate immediate and full termination of the use of Swiss Life customer portal in the event of a serious breach of contractual obligations.
+Swiss Life and the user reserve the right to initiate immediate full termination of the use of Swiss Life customer portal in the event of a serious breach of contractual obligations.

-If the cookie function on the user’s workstation is deactivated or corresponding filters are used, it may be that not all information and data about Swiss Life customer portal can be correctly accessed or received.
-Swiss Life accepts no liability for any losses incurred due to such restricted use.
+If the cookie feature is disabled on the user’s work device, or the corresponding filters are used, it may not be possible to properly retrieve or receive all information and data via the Swiss Life customer portal.
+Swiss Life does not accept any liability for any losses resulting from such limited use.

 No information contained on Swiss Life websites or in the web application Swiss Life customer portal may be copied, reproduced, distributed or used in other ways in whole or in part without the explicit consent of Swiss Life, unless Swiss Life has expressly permitted use of the information or data in question for a specific purpose (e.g. download of forms).